patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/jung.jpg ) <!-- {_class="fragment"} -->

 Note:
-Another synchronicity happened while I was making Efecto Mariposa, but to explain it, and to explain what I mean by synchronicity, I'm going to spiral back to psychology
+**Another synchronicity** happened while I was making Efecto Mariposa, but to explain it, and to **explain what I mean by synchronicity**, I'm going to **spiral back to psychology**

 I'm from Buenos Aires, which, together with Paris and the Upper East Side, is one of the last places in the world where people do Psychoanalysis.

-Among Buenos Aires psychoanalysts, everyone was into this guy:
+Among Buenos Aires therapist, everyone was into this guy:

 FREUD.